Learning and Sharing under Privacy constraints

 Tobias Oechtering

-Professor, Division of Information Science and Engineering, Director Digitalisation Platform at KTH, Member of the Governing Board, Working group Trust, Digital Futures fellow, PI of research project Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty
+Professor, Division of Information Science and Engineering at KTH, Director Digitalisation Platform at KTH, Member of the Governing Board at Digital Futures, Working group Trust, Digital Futures Fellow, PI: Learning and Sharing under Privacy constraints (DataLEASH), Digital Futures Faculty

 Sonja Buchegger